 A mentorship is a professional relationship in which an experienced person (a mentor) helps a less knowledgeable person (a mentee) develop their abilities and enhance their personal and professional growth.
 Mentors typically teach skills, give advice, share networks and resources and challenge their mentee to move beyond their comfort zone.
 Mentoring is also a great way to improve diversity in the sector, as it can help to give different groups of employees a boost up the career ladder.

-Saturday 27th October is National Mentoring Day, launched to recognise and celebrate the benefits of mentoring.
+Each year on the 27th October National Mentoring Day is celebrated.
+This was launched to recognise and celebrate the benefits of mentoring.
 Although it may seem like a one-sided relationship, mentoring is actually extremely beneficial to both the mentee and the mentor.

 The benefits of being a mentee